Localities on the Trans-Australian Railway

 When the Trans-Australian Railway was completed in 1917 from Kalgoorlie to Port Augusta, about 50 settlements of various sizes were established along the line, from which maintenance workers kept the track in operational condition.
 They and their families led an isolated life, although they were supplied with provisions by a weekly special train, which also provided banking and postal facilities.

-Passenger trains were hauled by steam locomotives, which needed to take on water at various stopping places.
-With a change to diesel locomotives in the early 1950s, the need for such stops decreased greatly.
+Passenger trains were hauled by steam locomotives, which required taking on water at various stops along the way.
+The services from the 1930s to the 1940s required regular stops along the traverse.

+With the introduction of diesel locomotives in the early 1950s, the need for such stops decreased greatly.
 Subsequently, upgrading to concrete sleepers and continuously welded rail reduced track inspection and maintenance considerably.
 Since 2001, maintenance work has been undertaken by contractors whose families do not live on the line.

 As of 2020, the only passenger train to traverse the entire railway – the Indian Pacific – stopped at Cook, Rawlinna (seasonally), and on the Nullarbor Plain as part of the "outback experience", around which the train is marketed.